abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 -   Stop drinking caffeine four to six hours before bed
 -   If you need a nap and you are not sleep deprived, keep it short — the best nap length for adults is about 20 minutes and no longer than 30 minutes - so it doesn't affect your next sleep session
 -   Stop using tablets one hour before bedtime.
+-   Drink one glass of water one hour before bedtime.
 -   Consider trying static stretching exercises before bedtime.